adriebaselmans/Patterns/README.md

 Note that the WeakProperty also has the same performance penalty as the WeakEvent.

 Notes:
 In most cases, the events perform in the order of 1000 times per second.
-This is enough for normal application development, where
-'realtime' response is of less importance.
+This is enough for normal application development, where 'realtime' response is of less importance.

+The Property class is NOT  memory leak safe, the WeakProperty class is memory leak safe.
+For more information see the tests in the project.

 Example: